 We intend to administer the Mount Laurel doctrine effectively.
 It is complex.
 Its administration is important not simply to those seeking lower income housing, but to municipalities as well.
-We have no desire to deprive municipalities of their right to litigate each and e\/ery determination affecting their interests, but we believe that the present procedures, allowing numerous appeals, retrials, and ordinarily resulting in substantial delay in meeting the obligation, do not strike the proper balance.
-While we cannot totally satisfy both the plaintiffs1 and the defendants1 interests, we think the procedures required above come closer than those that have existed in the past to achieving a just balance of all the policies involved.
+We have no desire to deprive municipalities of their right to litigate each and every determination affecting their interests, but we believe that the present procedures, allowing numerous appeals, retrials, and ordinarily resulting in substantial delay in meeting the obligation, do not strike the proper balance.
+While we cannot totally satisfy both the plaintiffs' and the defendants' interests, we think the procedures required above come closer than those that have existed in the past to achieving a just balance of all the policies involved.